g-harel/slurry/README.md

 # slurry    [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-> Automagically curry function arguments.
+> automagically curry function arguments

-Slurrified functions can be chain-called indefinitely.
-Each call curries the arguments for when the function eventually gets called (infinite `bind`).
+Slurrified functions can be chain-called indefinitely to accumulate the passed arguments.

 Calling with no arguments ends the chain, runs the initial function with all the arguments and returns the result.